gabriv1705/GUM-BOX/README.md

 - A turn-based combat system that simulates boxing matches using attack/defense mechanics.
 - Concept of virtual currency for users to buy items at in-game store for use in combat.
 - Implemented stat tracking for fighters, including health reduction, knockout conditions, and fight history.
+- Ref Class used to simulate boxing matches.
 - Use of file-based input/output for saving and loading fighter name and attributes as well as to save user data.

 Hidden Features: